SametHope/FireChat/README.md

 More information about the techstack used and images of the app as well as the database structure are listed below.

 ## Frontend
-Windows Presentation Foundation (.Net Framework 4.8) themed with [MahApps.Metro](https://github.com/MahApps/MahApps.Metro).
+- **Technology:** Windows Presentation Foundation (.Net Framework 4.8) themed with [MahApps.Metro](https://github.com/MahApps/MahApps.Metro).

-I chose WPF for this demo as it doesn't need to be crossplatform and it is better than alternatives (winforms) for rapid development, though I would use [Avalonia](https://avaloniaui.net/) if it needed to be crossplatform.
+- **Choice Rationale:** Opted for WPF due to its suitability for rapid development and lack of cross-platform requirements.
+Would consider [Avalonia](https://avaloniaui.net/) if cross-platform functionality were needed.
-The reason I chose Net Framework 4.8 for WPF is it is bundled with all modern Windoww machines so I don't need to package the runtime with the app to make it self-contained.
-Also [build tools/extensions of my choice](https://github.com/Fody/Costura) help me make the build super compact.
+- **Framework Version:** Selected .Net Framework 4.8 for WPF as it's pre-installed on modern Windows machines, eliminating the need to package the runtime with the app.
+Utilized [build tools/extensions](https://github.com/Fody/Costura) for a compact build.

 ## Backend
-I used [Firebase Realtime Database](https://firebase.google.com/docs/database) with the [FireSharp](https://github.com/bugthesystem/FireSharp) as the API.
+- **Database:** Used [Firebase Realtime Database](https://firebase.google.com/docs/database) with [FireSharp](https://github.com/bugthesystem/FireSharp) as the API.

-Most of the backend is implemented in a single class called [ChatDatabase](https://github.com/SametHope/FireChat/blob/main/Database/ChatDatabase.cs) which uses FireSharp features such as `FirebaseConfig`, `FirebaseClient`, `Client.GetAsync`, `Client.SetAsync`, `Client.DeleteAsync`, `Client.PushAsync` and `Client.OnAsync` which is most of there is on the API.
+- **Implementation:** Backend operations are mainly handled in a single class named [ChatDatabase](https://github.com/SametHope/FireChat/blob/main/Database/ChatDatabase.cs), a basic wrapper around FireSharp tailored for my usage, utilizing FireSharp API features such as `FirebaseConfig`, `FirebaseClient`, `Client.GetAsync`, `Client.SetAsync`, `Client.DeleteAsync`, `Client.PushAsync`, and `Client.OnAsync`.

-I hash and salt the password using [Bcrypt.Net-Next](https://github.com/BcryptNet/bcrypt.net) and don't store them as raw text on the database because I find it important even for a demo.
+- **Security Measures:** Used [Bcrypt.Net-Next](https://github.com/BcryptNet/bcrypt.net) for hashing and salting passwords before storage in the database, caring for security even in a demo environment.

 ## Images
 ### Project Solution Structure